Mumusan0102/Mumusan0102.github.io/index.md

 ## Research Interests

-- Health Communication
+- Health/Environmental/Risk Communication
+- Media Psychology
+- Psychophysiology
-- Risk Communication
+- Persuasion
 - Interpersonal Communication
-- Media Psychology
 - LGBTQ+ studies

 In the past three years, I've attempted several research topics such as people's attitudes towards health issues, the role of social media in disaster, online presentation of LGBTQ groups, and etc. Thanks to these diverse research experiences, I've gained a deeper understanding of both scientific research and myself.
 I've also developed a range of research skills and decided to pursue an empirical approach in the future.